-Siderosis Treatment Provided by the Lung Institute
+Siderosis Treatment Provided by the Lung Health Institute

-Treatment for siderosis and related conditions is offered at the Lung Institute, where we exclusively treat lung disease using innovative stem cell therapy.
+Treatment for siderosis and related conditions is offered at the Lung Health Institute, where we exclusively treat lung disease using innovative cellular therapy.
 Siderosis, which is a type of interstitial lung disease, develops when iron particles are inhaled and deposited deep within the lungs.
 This condition is sometimes referred to as a benign form of pneumoconiosis, as it rarely causes symptoms like coughing and shortness of breath.
 Despite its lack of direct symptoms, however, siderosis can lead to other conditions that produce their own symptoms (including pneumonia and lung infections), which may require treatment.

 The Lung Health Institute is proud to offer cellular therapy for symptoms of the conditions related to siderosis.
 Our cellular therapy for siderosis can be performed using the following method, which offers certain advantages

 When providing treatment using cells, we begin by removing a small sample of a patient’s blood.
 We then separate the cells from the sample.
 Finally, we return the concentrated cells to the patient’s blood through an intravenous infusion.
 The Siderosis treatment method is performed in a clinical setting at one of our state-of-the-art facilities on an outpatient basis over the course of two days.